adsiddhu/chat-cord/README.md

 # command
 **when we have to do any change in database file then run below cmd to sync to data to db**
 - npx prisma generate
-- npx prisma dp push
+- npx prisma dp pushit